Welcome to the SCAN Health Design Competition 2020! Please login to manage your project.

 This opportunity is designed to broker relationships between private sector industries, who have expertise of effective supply chain and logistics processes, and health system leaders, who have knowledge of the challenges and barriers health systems face.
 By mobilizing supply chain best practices, we can significantly reduce medical error, increase health system sustainability and drive economic growth for companies.

 Who can participate in the SCAN Health Design Competition?

-This Design Competition is an opportunity for manufacturers, solution providers and shared services organizations to team up with a health system to develop a solution design that addresses the objectives of industry experts and regulatory bodies that meet the HTG challenge.
+The Design Competition is an opportunity for manufacturers, solution providers and shared services organizations to team up with a health system to develop a solution that addresses the objectives of industry experts and regulatory bodies that meet the challenge.
 Teams across North America and internationally are encouraged to participate.

 Who can I have on my team?

-Teams mustcontain at least one (1) manufacturer, solution provider or academic partner, and one (1) health system partner.
-Teams should consider including a broad spectrum of manufacturers that represent: GS1, HIBCC, and ICCBBA standards that deliver data via the GDSN, GUDID, or other method that can be consumed by solution provider or academic partner, and transmitted to a spectrum of health system partner from small to larger IDNs.
+Teams must contain at least one (1) manufacturer, solution provider or academic partner, and one (1) health system partner.
 This is to ensure the demonstration of real-world application, evidence and effectiveness of the team’s proposed strategy, technologies and business models.
 The proposed solution design can be demonstrated using health system partner data to demonstrate the value and effectiveness of the solution.